 This is where it’s necessary to listen to your body and test things out as you go through your longer training runs – some people do great eating a slice of toast with nut butter 5 minutes before heading out the door, while others need an hour to digest half a banana or else they’ll cramp up.

 What Should I Eat Before a Long Run?

-You’ll want to aim for a pre-run meal that is lower in fat, protein, and fiber, which all slow digestion, and higher in simple carbs, which are digested quickly.
+You’ll want to aim for a pre-run meal that is lower in fat, protein, and fiber (because they all slow digestion), and higher in simple carbs, which are digested quickly.
 I always joke that running fuel is the opposite of what I’d normally recommend – but eating a meal with lots of fiber, protein, and fat is likely to upset your stomach once you start moving.

 Do I Really Need to Eat After a Long Run?